 I’m afraid that talking about infertility will be overwhelming.

 Although it might seem unbearably painful, grieving infertility is essential.
 And, talking about infertility makes it more manageable.
 When we hold things in, they grow and grow, taking over every aspect of our lives.
 Talking about difficult emotions is like releasing a pressure valve and letting all of the built up pain, regret and fear lift away.
 Once you let your feelings out, you can find relief.
+Talking with an infertility therapist is a safe experience, because they understand what you are going through.

 Infertility counseling can’t help me have a child.